 What got me thinking initially about this was that the West Loop mug comes in a 16oz and a 20 oz model whereas the Aria mug comes in a smaller 10oz size in addition to the standard 16 and 20 ounce sizes.

 I thought, why would Contigo brand their mugs differently and only offer them in different sizes.

-Well as it turns out they are a bit different although not by much.
+Well as it turns out they are a bit different under the hood although not by much.

 To lock the lid on the Aria you simply slide the button down.
 To unlock it you slide it back up and then press it to open the mug just like you would with the West Loop.

 Both mugs are excellent at keeping your drinks hot or cold and both are top of the line in preventing leaks but what you may sacrifice in the longevity of the lid when buying the Aria you gain in the ability to lock it.

 My only assumption is that the extra moving parts in the Aria’s lid may make it a bit more likely that the mechanism will fail at some point in the future.
 Of course you can minimize this possibility by simply maintaining your mug properly.

 Size is another main difference.